RuleML/PSOATransRunComponents/README.md

   \<local repo dir\>\PSOATransRun\target\PSOATransRunLocal.jar

   In case the building process is successful but Eclipse still shows errors for the projects (as               tiny red crosses in the project icons), right-click the PSOATransRunComponents project and choose "Maven -> Update Project".
-* For a clean build (may be needed for the last round of testing and release), click "Run As -> Maven clean" before doing the above "Maven install".
+* For a clean (not just incremental) build, which is recommended for the last round of testing and release, click "Run As -> Maven clean" before doing the above "Maven install".

 Running Tests
 * To test PSOATransRun with provided test directory, execute the following command line from \<local repo dir\>\PSOATransRun